 ROBIN'S ELAVIL WITHDRAWAL SUCCESS STORY

 I am writing to let anyone reading this know that finding Point of Return (POR) has been a miracle for me.
-I had a horrific reaction to quitting Lorazapam cold turkey, after suffering for several months I agreed to take Amitriptyline (Elavil) as I felt it would allow me to at least leave the house for my daughter's wedding.
-After several months of the debilitating side effects of the Amitriptyline I found Point of Return and ordered the program.
+I had a horrific reaction to quitting Lorazapam cold turkey, after suffering for several months I agreed to take Elavil as I felt it would allow me to at least leave the house for my daughter's wedding.
+After several months of the debilitating side effects of the Elavil I found Point of Return and ordered the program.

 The effect on my poor body was almost immediate.
 Unfortunately I wasn't eating well and was "self-medicating" with alcohol which interfered with my taper of course.
 I ended up reinstating the medication, cleaning up my diet and going for help with my alcohol addiction.
 Within weeks I was feeling better than I have in years.
 My second taper was smooth and painless and now I am free of medication.
 It is a most wonderful feeling.

-I cannot say enough good things about the entire POR team.
+I cannot say enough good things about the entire POINT OF RETURN.
 They have somehow found just the right balance between professionalism and compassion that people who are suffering need.
 I will be forever grateful.
 Thank you from the bottom of my heart.